WHAT IS WATER ?

 WATER IN THE AIR.

-(1) Heat from the Sun causes water to evaporate from the surfaces of oceans, seas, lakes and rivers.
+(1) Heat from the Sun causes water to evaporate from the surface of oceans, seas, lakes and rivers.
 This turns the liquid water into water vapor in the atmosphere.

 (2) Plants release water into the air from their leaves, in a process called transpiration.
 After absorbing water from the Earth, the plants sweat water vapor through their leaves to stay cool.